3DBAG/3dbag-pipeline/README.md

 - `common`: The common package used by the workflow packages.
 - `core`: Workflow for producing the core of the 3D BAG data set.
 - `party_walls`: Workflow for calculating the party walls.
+- `floors-estimation`: Workflow for estimating the number of floors.

 ## Documentation